Your AI is now a model risk problem.

 Every framework citation, every component, every artifact.

 Reign's four-component spine maps directly to the MRM frameworks regulators expect.
-Each row below is a real risk question — and the Reign component that delivers the evidence.
+Each row below is a real risk question.
+And the Reign component that delivers the evidence.

 | Framework / Citation | Risk Question | Reign Component | Evidence Reign Delivers |